search

 Upon successful completion of this course, the participant should be able to:

-Describe the fraud triangle
+Describe the top ten accounting fraud cases

-Describe examples of fraud
+Identify examples of fraud

 Level